 Our metric-centric product vision – Business Intelligence ahead of its time

 Focused on defined metrics, rigorous governance, and clear lineage, this approach provides the trust and confidence needed to make data-driven decisions at speed.
-While industry thought leaders have only recently begun to champion the "metrics layer," Klipfolio has been refining this architecture for nearly a decade.
+While industry thought leaders have only recently begun to champion the "metrics layer," PowerMetrics has been refining this architecture for nearly a decade.

-In a modern data stack, the semantic meaning (the metrics layer) is inserted between the raw data and the people using it.
-Metrics are defined at a global level, abstracted from the source, and shared across the entire organization.
-This ensures a stable, single source of truth.
+The metrics layer is the semantic meaning inserted between raw data and the people using it.
+Instead of loose, inconsistent naming scattered across silos, metrics are defined once at a global level, abstracted from the source, and shared across your entire organisation.

 Data needs to have meaning